openSUSE/news-o-o/_posts/2011-03-12-opensuse-11-4-made-a-splash.markdown

 At Eye on Linux Jim Linch [says about openSUSE 11.4](http://eyeonlinux.com/2011/03/10/quick-look-opensuse-11-4/):

-<blockquote>Itâ€™s arguably one of the best desktop distros available, and I expect it to remain among the top choices for a long time.</blockquote>
+<blockquote>It’s arguably one of the best desktop distros available, and I expect it to remain among the top choices for a long time.</blockquote>

 Jay Lyman, senior analyst for enterprise software at The 451 Group, was quoted by [V3.co.uk](http://www.v3.co.uk/) on openSUSE 11.4 saying: